Category: Reviews Published on Tuesday, 25 September 2012 18:44 Written by scaR Hits: 766

 While I don't want to get too deep into the story for the sake of spoilers.
 The writing leaves a lot to be desired.
 Many elements just do not make any sense.
 Many mysteries are being revealed far too soon.
 It makes you feel that you're too smart to watch it.

-Revolution is not going to survive more than one season.
+Revolution is probably not going to survive more than one season.
 It's even less compelling than Teranova and even V. If I had to describe the series I'd say it's a half assed attempt at The Walking Dead without the zombies.